Effective Date: March 8, 2019

-Generally, Lumina communicates Personal Data when necessary to provide services to its customers or results to our clients.
-When we provide services to a client, we may transmit Personal Data back to that client through our secure web platforms and occasionally by phone, email, fax, or mail.
-In exceptional circumstances we may be asked to communicate personal information to law enforcement agencies, national security agencies, courts, or other public bodies in any jurisdiction where we are subject to the law, regardless of where personal information is stored.
+Generally, Lumina communicates Personal Data when necessary to provide Services to our customers, or for security and safety reasons.
+When we provide Services to a client, we may transmit Personal Data back to that client through our secure web platforms and occasionally by phone, email, fax, or mail.
+In some circumstances we may communicate Personal Data to law enforcement agencies, schools, national security agencies, courts, or other public bodies in any jurisdiction where we are subject to the law, regardless of where personal information is stored.
 If we receive a production order, warrant, subpoena, or other enforceable demand, we will comply as required by law.
 If we receive a request to provide Personal Data voluntarily, we will consider your interests, our business interests, the interests of our clients, public safety implications, and our legal obligations prior to deciding whether to communicate Personal Data.
 In any case where the Personal Data in question was collected from or on behalf of a client, we will consult with the client before proceeding unless prohibited by law.
-We may proactively communicate Personal Data to law enforcement or other third parties if necessary to investigate or report a violation of the law or a contractual agreement, or if otherwise appropriate and permitted by law.
+We may proactively communicate Personal Data to law enforcement or other third parties with jurisdiction if necessary to investigate or report a violation of the law or a contractual agreement, for the safety reasons, or if otherwise appropriate and permitted by law.

 While most of our work is done by our employees or authorized personnel who access Personal Data directly from our systems and whose activities are under our direct control, we use third-party service providers for certain specialized tasks.
 These tasks include storage of data, information technology support, and certain marketing activities.

 Lumina complies with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Data transferred from the EU and Switzerland to the United States (and Canada).
-Lumina has certified (or such certification is pending) to the Department of Commerce that it adheres to the Privacy Shield Principles.
+Lumina has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 Lumina remains responsible for Personal Data that is communicated to third parties for processing.

 We will not reuse Personal Data for a new purpose other than the original one(s) for which it was collected, unless the new use is compatible with the original one, we have notified you of the new use and given you an opportunity to object to it, or the new use is permitted or required by law.